Call4CodeEcoWarrior/GreenPredictor/README.md

 ### What's the problem?

+Rs 13,300 crore vegies and fruit is wasted annually where as 14% of the population is undernourished in india.
 Food and Agriculture industries across the world face the challenge of wastage of fresh produce fruits and vegetables.
 Regions with abundance of the produce are not able to consume and so they get decomposed and waste.
 And other regions due to shortage are not able to consume these produce even if in demand.